 The cowboys are based in the town of Big Whiskey, ruled over by the terrifying Little Bill Daggett (Gene Hackman in his magnificent Oscar-winning performance) and as news of the madam’s reward has got out, others have decided to show up to claim it – principal among them English Bob, an effete, tailored gunfighter, played with majestic assurance by Richard Harris.

 But when Daggett teaches Bob a lesson in poaching on somebody else’s turf that he won’t forget in a hurry, you just know how hopelessly unprepared Munny and his friends are for what they’ll meet when they arrive and so the scene is set for a showdown, though when it comes, it’s quite unlike anything you could have imagined.

-For a film that has such a violent centre, what Unforgiven leaves you with (and stuns you on each repeat viewing) is the senselessness of violence.
-The Schofield Kid brags when we first meet him, how many men he’s shot – which is of course a lie, he hasn’t killed anyone – and then when he finally does shoot a man dead, he realises how reprehensible the act is “It don’t seem real” he says.
+For a film that has such a violent centre, what UNFORGIVEN leaves you with (and stuns you on each repeat viewing) is the senselessness of violence.
+The Schofield Kid brags when we first meet him, how many men he’s shot – which is, of course, a lie because he hasn’t killed anyone – and then when he finally does shoot a man dead, he realises how reprehensible the act is “It don’t seem real” he says.

 “It’s a hell of a thing, killing a man.” says Munny, “Take away all he’s got and all he’s ever gonna have.”